Naresh2028/sql-server-learning/track-1-core-tsql/concepts/select.md

 If a long-running UPDATE is happening, your SELECT might be blocked unless you use isolation levels like READ COMMITTED SNAPSHOT.

+## Example
+    SELECT
+    OrderID,
+    OrderDate,
+    TotalAmount,
+    (TotalAmount * 0.13) AS HST_Tax, -- 13% Ontario HST calculation
+    'CAD' AS Currency
+    FROM Sales
+    WHERE Status = 'Shipped'
+    ORDER BY OrderDate DESC;